olliw42/mLRS-docu/docs/DRONECAN.md

 In order to enable serial (MAVLink) communication via DroneCAN, one needs to set:

-- "Rx Serial Port" = "can"
+- "Rx Serial Port" = "can" or "canfd"

 > [!NOTE]
 > Do not enable "rc_override" or "rc_channels" in the mLRS receiver settings when using MAVLink via DroneCAN as it adds substantial and unnecessary traffic on the CAN bus.